 Teeth Whitening in Buffalo, NY

-Todd Shatkin DDS is an experienced Buffalo dentist providing affordable teeth whitening throughout Western New York.
+Todd Shatkin DDS is an experienced Buffalo dentist providing affordable teeth whitening for patients in Amherst, Williamsville, Clarence, Buffalo, Western New York, the United States and Internationally.
 Contact Aesthetic Associates Centre today to arrange your free teeth whitening consultation.

 As a baby, your teeth typically erupt through the gums as pearly white little nuggets.
 Unfortunately, over time, many different things can contribute to tooth discoloration, leaving you with a smile that just isn’t quite as bright.
 These days, everywhere you look you can find products claiming to whiten teeth.
 Everything from special toothpaste and at-home treatments, to professional whitening and bleaching done by your dentist.
 When choosing a tooth whitening option, it is essential to know all the information before you get started.

 Free Dental Care Guide

 Sign up to receive Todd Shatkin's free dental care guide via email.
 Simply fill out the form, and we'll send you the free guide instantly!

 What Factors Can Contribute to Tooth Discoloration?

 When it comes to tooth discoloration, the causes can be broken down into two main factors: internal and external.
 Internal changes occur when something affects the enamel or underlying dentin of the tooth.
 Some of the most common internal causes of discoloration include frequent antibiotic use, tooth decay, dental restorations, and trauma to the tooth or gums when the tooth is developing.